-A student placed in a DAEP shall be provided a review of his or her status, including academic status, by the campus behavior coordinator or the board's designee at intervals not to exceed 120 days.
+A student placed in a DAEP shall be provided a review of his or her status, including academic status, by the Campus Administrator at intervals not to exceed 120 days.
 In the case of a high school student, the student's progress toward graduation and the student's graduation plan shall also be reviewed.
 At the review, the student or the student's parent shall be given the opportunity to present arguments for the student's return to the regular classroom or campus.
 The student may not be returned to the classroom of a teacher who removed the student without that teacher's consent.